-This design project is focused on an exploration of the ways in which various locational or locative media, which are becoming an increasingly pervasive presence in our everyday lives, affect the way we relate to our world, now and in the future.
+This design project is focused on an exploration of the ways in which various locational or locative media, which are becoming an increasingly pervasive presence in our everyday lives, affect the way

 We have developed three project areas, focused around news (news telescope), screen (interactive legend) and politics (Geo-Soapbox and Polis).
 In each area, we have designed devices/things that present novel arrangements and produce opportunities for new performances with media of different kinds:

 - The News Telescope.
 This is a located device, which may be oriented and focused on different places and draw down different kinds of news from those places.
 It asks the viewer to relate their place in the world to other places and different constructions of news.
 The telescope accesses a wide range of feeds including YouTube, films, community news articles and Twitter messages and organises the news as events presented in the spaces of their occurrence rather than in the spaces of interests that are the set format of most newspapers.
 The news telescope acts as a focus for critical reflection on the way we currently present and consume news.

 - Interactive Legend.
 We have designed and built a prototype of an interactive city legend.
 The traditional legend is usually located at a vantage point where there is a vista in which key features of the city are visible.
 The legend we have designed is enhanced by the deployment of various technologies that allow different media transmissions to be brought into the legend.
 The legend is designed for continual construction and multiple authors (since all may contribute to it).
 It proposes different ways one can approach and inflect readings of place through the mediation of media.